 What’s the best way of getting the information across to the viewer in a memorable way?

 Remember you have the advantage of using a visual medium, so feel free to dress up, draw, demonstrate, animate, sing, play, experiment, interview, build and recruit friends, family or whatever you need to tell your story.
+Be enthusiastic about your topic and try to have some fun!

 Using a storyboard can be a great idea, to plan what will be seen at all stages of the film.